| Institution | Representative, Designation |

 The Montreal Children’s Hospital

-Elena Guadagno MLIS – I’m a Research Project Manager working with the pediatric surgery team at the Montreal Children’s Hospital.
-Prior to this, I worked as a senior librarian at the MUHC medical library.
-My career started in managing and designing Library Software.
+I am the research director and work with the pediatric surgery team at the Montreal Children’s Hospital, the Beardmore-CommiSur Lab.
+Before that, I worked as a senior librarian at the MUHC medical library.
+My career began in library software management and design.

-My main interests lie in supporting improvement in patient & family-centered patient care both in research and as a patient partner, pediatric surgery including Pediatric Enhanced Recovery after Surgery (ERAS), artificial intelligence in communication, global health and more.
-Nationally supporting outstanding multicentre research efforts through the Canadian Consortium of Pediatric Surgery (CanCORPS) and the Canadian Biliary Atresia registry (CBAR).
+My primary interests lie in supporting the improvement of patient and family-centered care, in research and patient partnership, pediatric surgery including pediatric surgery recovery (ERAS), artificial intelligence in communication, global health and more.
+Support exceptional multicenter research efforts nationally through the Canadian Consortium for Pediatric Surgery (CanCORPS) and the Canadian Biliary Atresia Registry (CBAR).
 See my publications.

 Pascale Prasil